jaravazakef/hello-world/README.md

 # hello-world
+This is an updated Readme
 Hello World repository for Git tutorial
-This is a best example repository for the Git tutorial on https://www.w3schools.com This repository is built step by step in the tutorial.
+This is an example repository for the Git tutoial on https://www.w3schools.com

+This repository is built step by step in the tutorial.